 Don’t just get stuck on a beautiful yard for a specific season.
 Think about what your yard will look like from January through December, then plant accordingly and think with yard maintenance in mind.
 With this thought, be sure to include a variety of shrubs and trees that will remain green all year long.

-What should You Avoid When Landscaping in Eastwood Park Durham NC?
+What should You Avoid When Landscaping in Bethesda Durham NC?

 You can take a break from the typical lawn care routine during the winter and save some money.
 Unluckily, it is believed that the winter this year will be short because of the El Nino phenomenon, which means that you might need to resume gardening responsibilities early.
 Also, you might spend more money since weather conditions are believed to be challenging.